dev-duong/dev-duong.github.io/DEVLOG.md

 - Added page animations when opened
 - Added contact page to have socials in center
 - Removed Resume page and added to about page

+## 📅 May 8, 2025 — Designing Continued

+### ✅ What I Did

+- Added devicon for icons
+- Added profile picture
+- Added about page structure